Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 1. The LumberJanes by Shannon Watters, Grace Ellis, Brooklyn A. Allen and Noelle Stevenson

-The incredible drawings instantly gave me an emotional connection to the characters in the books.
+The incredible drawings instantly connected me to the characters in the books.

-The first novel opens with a bang and the plot really engaged me.
-The graphic novel format and short length make them really easy to read.
-If you’re looking for light-hearted LGBTQ+ YA Books then you should pick this up.
+The first novel opens with a bang and the plot engaged me.
+The graphic novel format and short length make them easy to read.
+If you’re looking for light-hearted queer graphic novels then you should pick this up.

 Good reads rating: 4.03